Beyond Exposure: Optimizing Ranking Fairness with Non-linear Time-Income Functions: Introduction

-Despite its simplicity and popularity, equating provider utility with item exposure in exposure fairness is unreliable in practice \cite{patro2022fair}: beyond exposure, a provider’s utility usually depends on factors such as time and region, and the conversion from exposure to utility is context-dependent and often non-linear.
-Consequently, algorithms that equalize exposure may equalize a proxy while leaving the provider utility unfair.
-For instance, time also represents a pivotal factor affecting the provider utility \cite{patro2022fair}.
-In some time-sensitive domains, the utility realized by providers is time-dependent: earlier exposure in breaking news consistently translates into higher news provider income \cite{chakraborty2017optimizing} and restaurants obtain more orders when recommended to nearby customers during peak hours \cite{yuan2013time, banerjee2020analyzing}.
+Despite its simplicity and popularity, exposure fairness relies on a proxy assumption: position-induced exposure can represent provider-side utility.
+This can be unreliable in practice \cite{patro2022fair} because provider utility is not determined by exposure alone: beyond exposure, it often depends on context-dependent factors such as time and region, which affect how exposure is converted into downstream outcomes.
+Thus, rankings allocate exposure opportunities, but high placements may not necessarily translate into comparable realized provider utility.
+Even for items with comparable relevance, the value realized from the same exposure may vary across temporal, spatial, or other contexts.
+Time-sensitive domains provide intuitive examples.
+For example, early exposure is more valuable in breaking news \cite{chakraborty2017optimizing}, while restaurant utility may vary with both time and location, such as whether nearby customers are active during peak hours \cite{yuan2013time,banerjee2020analyzing}.
+Thus, exposure is only an intermediate allocation signal, and equal exposure may still yield unequal realized provider utility.

-Therefore, in this paper, we study the problem of ranking fairness when provider utility is not necessarily equal or proportional to item exposure.
+Therefore, this paper studies fair ranking when exposure does not fully capture the final provider-side utility.
 We define the provider utility induced by exposure in ranking as \textbf{income}, i.e., a ranking-induced expected provider-utility signal under a given context (e.g., time).
 We establish a formal definition of \textit{Income Fairness}, introduce an income function that maps context-specific exposure to income, and develop a corresponding measurement metric.
 Instead of modeling provider utility solely using item exposure, income fairness seeks to ensure fairness in provider utility within ranking under more realistic, complex, and context-dependent conditions.